hphelion/docs.hpcloud.com/apispecs/bock/bock_openstack_storage_api.md

 #### 4.4.3 Servers

-*Describe the role of the server resource with respect to the Block Storage service*
+A server is a Nova VM instance to which a volume can be attached.
+When a volume is attached to a VM, the VM can mount the volume and use it as it would use any block storage device.

 **Status Lifecycle**

-“creating” => “available” (after creation) => “in-use” (after attach) => “available” (after detach)
+“creating” => “available” (after creation)
+"available" => “in-use” (after attach)
+"in-use" => “available” (after detach)

 **Rate Limits**

-*Describe Rate-limits with respect to the attach and detach calls that involve servers*
+There are no specific rate limits for volume attachments or detachments.

 None.

 **Quota Limits**

-*Describe Quota-limits with respect block storage that involve servers*
+There are no quotas or limits specific volume attachment or detachment.

 None.